angexis/GecoSI/README.md

 version...
 2.x ?
 ----------------
  - Switched from RxTx to jSSC which makes my first tests pass under Linux-x86_64
- - Changed packaging to adapt to a flat jar used by another project I am working on (still unnamed) - hence the jSSC that must be added in the dependencies for now, because GecoSI is not yet an artifact with transitive dependencies
+ - Changed packaging to adopt Maven artifact (with transitive depencencies) - goal is to adapt to a flat-jar (rather than one-jar which uses nested jars) used by another project I am working on (still unnamed)
  - Switched to Gradle which manages the dependencies for us

 v1.2.0